Asking questions in hospital

 Ask Me Anything is a digital platform that encourages patients to ask questions in hospital appointments.

-Patients can create a list of topics to discuss and send it to their clinician, thereby setting an agenda for the consultation.
-It is anticipated that this will result in confident, informed and engaged patients who are proactive in managing their health for the future.
+Patients can share a list of topics to discuss with their clinician, thereby setting an agenda for the consultation.
+Results from prototyping anticipate that this will result in confident, informed and engaged patients who are proactive in managing their health for the future.

 2 in 3